shawwwn/Gole/README.md

             NOTE: When using KCP protocol, forward address on both sides must be TCP address -ttl=0
             TTL value used in holepunching (0 to disable setting ttl) Should only be used when both sides are under symmetric NATs.
-For the full rationale, please refer to wiki.
+            For the full rationale of its usage, please refer to wiki.
             NOTE: Only one side needs to set it!
 ```